MarcoMLDD/OpenCLOS/README.md

 # OpenCLOS: Driver Weariness Detection System

 OpenCLOS is a project designed to detect driver weariness using a PERCLOS (Proportion of Eyelid Closure Over the Pupil Over Time) system.
-This repository contains the beta version of the OpenCLOS GUI application.
+The files in this repository are still in development, mainly for ARM, and some support on x86_64 (Please read "Notes from Marco" below).

 ## Features (Beta)

 * **PERCLOS-based Weariness Detection:** Utilizes the PERCLOS method to monitor eye closure and infer driver fatigue.
 * **Simple Graphical User Interface (GUI):** Provides an intuitive interface for interacting with the system.
 * **Real-time Camera Feed:** Displays live camera input for monitoring.

-## Note: I'm really lazy and most of this README is AI-generated haha.
-So I'm REALLY REALLY sorry If I couldn't list the dependencies T_T Also, this was tested on Fedora 42. (do what you want with that info)

 ### Running the GUI